 Despite the difficulties and public opposition, they moved forward with plans for Bilbao Ria 2000 and the Guggenheim museum.
 One factor that helped propel the work was an upswing in the Spanish economy that was underway by the mid-1990s and would last until the Great Recession of 2008.
-(See Appendix 7: Spanish GDP 1990-2017.)
-"I think we had luck," said Areso, "because thanks to the economic cycle, the model of self-financing with the revaluation of the land plots and no budgetary iv Years later, courts ruled that the city hall should have expropriated and compensated the owners and ordered the city hall to pay the owners the "fair compensation" established by the law.
-Yet, by that time the urban transformation was well underway, and the economic potential of the waterfront was evident, so the owners asked the mayor if he would honor his initial offer to grant them building rights in one of the transformed land plots of the riversides, which he did.
+(See Appendix 8 for Spanish GDP growth from 1990 to 2017.)
+"I think we had luck," said Areso, "because thanks to the economic cycle, the model of self-financing with the revaluation of the land plots and no budgetary allocations worked."
+In 1997 the Pritzker prize, the highest honor in architecture, was awarded in the brand-new Guggenheim museum.
+Doors opened to the public a few weeks later.